 The first step to preventing things from piling up in our kids' spaces is preventing them from entering their spaces in the first place!
 Common clutter culprits are papers, knick-knacks, cheap souvenirs, kids-meal toys, party favors, freebies, etc. In other words, all those random little items with short shelf-life that simply create clutter.

-As a means to lessen my kids' collections, we have a 24-hour rule at our house when it comes to meal toys/little party favors; the kids can play with these toys for 24 hours, and then they are gone.
+As a way to lessen my kids' collections, we have a 24-hour rule at our house when it comes to meal toys/little party favors; the kids can play with these toys for 24 hours, and then they are gone.

-We also try limiting the number of knick-knacks and souvenirs we let our kids buy on vacation as I firmly believe that the trip/experience itself far outweighs any amount of stuff they buy and bring home.
+We also try limiting the number of knick-knacks and souvenirs we let our kids buy on vacation, as I firmly believe that the trip/experience itself far outweighs any amount of stuff they buy and bring home.

 5. Prevent all biohazards

-Most treasures are pretty harmless and can be easily corralled, however, things that will mold, rot, deteriorate or otherwise cause them to become biohazards or attract critters and bugs are never allowed to be kept!
+Most treasures are pretty harmless and can be easily corralled; however, things that will mold, rot, deteriorate, or otherwise cause them to become biohazards or attract critters and bugs are never allowed to be kept!